halfnelson/halfnelson.github.io/_posts/2017-07-19-reusable-secure-web-project-hosting-with-docker-compose.md

 title: 'Secure web project hosting with docker-compose, nginx, and LetsEncrypt'
 ---

-Thanks to docker-compose, lets-encrypt and VPS providers we can cheaply host many little web projects with full https support including auto renewing certificates
+Thanks to docker, lets-encrypt and nginx we can host many little web projects with full https support on a single cheap VPS.

+Perfect for all those side projects that are easy to get going in node, but a pain to wrap with nginx and ssl configurations.

 ## Goals

  * A place to host little nodejs/dotnet-core/ruby projects
  * Ideally the projects can be run locally on developers computer just as easily
  * Expose projects on their own domains or subdomains
- * Provide vhost support with SSL for each project managed
+ * Provide vhost support with SSL for each project managed for us by letsencrypt
  * Easy to rebuild if changing VPS provider

 ## Our Solution: